NEC Software Solutions: 1990s

 Through the latter part of the 1990s, most of the original directors and senior managers left, to be replaced by a new management group.
 The new CEO, John Klien, took the reins after the company issued yet another profit warning to the stock exchange.
 The company's key application products (Human Resources) were re-implemented in PRO-IV to improve product availability and functionality.

 In 1998, the Maylands Park South Building in Hemel Hempstead was sold to 3Com.
 This complex had accommodated about 600 staff, who were either relocated to the other Maylands Park building or, with others in the group, made redundant.

 In 1999, Chris Stone was appointed as CEO.
 At this time the company was losing about £100m a year and several years of downsizing and rationalisation followed.
 The company re-focused on its core, local Government and Public Sector (police, fire, and ambulance) markets and application products (Payroll, Pensions and HR systems).
 Services such as hardware maintenance and managed services were also offered.

 2000s

-In 2000, the company was rebranded to shed the old loss making image, and the company changed its name to Northgate Information Solutions.
-This was actually the name of a small software house which the old MDIS company purchased years earlier.
+In 2000, the company was rebranded to shed the old loss-making image, and the company changed its name to Northgate Information Solutions.
+This was actually the name of a small software house that the old MDIS company purchased years earlier.
 Through "re-focusing", and the loss of about two-thirds of the original MDIS staff, the business finally regained profitability in 2001.
 Through the sale of the health business unit, the company raised capital for acquisitions.

 In 2002, Northgate acquired Prolog (payroll outsourcing services).
-In 2003, The company acquired CaraPeople, (payroll outsourcing), blue8, (location and citizen centric IT systems for emergency services), Hays CSG, (data management information systems (police) and consulting), PWA Group, (HR applications).
+In 2003, The company acquired CaraPeople, (payroll outsourcing), blue8, (location and citizen-centric IT systems for emergency services), Hays CSG, (data management information systems (police) and consulting), PWA Group, (HR applications).